 In 2022, Mississippi announced more than $3.9 billion in new capital investment, creating 2,800 jobs from new or expanding companies.
 Mississippi exported over $12.8 billion to 172 countries in 2021, representing approximately 60,000 direct jobs and 110,000 indirect jobs in the state.

-In 2019, CNBC ranked Mississippi as the No. 1 state for the lowest cost of living and No. 6 for cost of doing business.
-Area Development Magazine ranked Mississippi No. 5 for the best business incentives and No. 4 in the U.S. for speed of permitting.
+In 2022, CNBC ranked Mississippi as the No. 1 state for the lowest cost of living.
+Area Development Magazine ranked Mississippi No. 5 for the best energy availability & costs and No. 7 in the U.S. for overall cost of doing business.

 According to the Mississippi Development Authority, nearly 800 miles of commercially navigable waterways give Mississippi businesses economical and efficient access to national and international markets.
 Three navigable waterways—the Mississippi River to the west, the Tennessee-Tombigbee Waterway to the east and the Gulf of Mexico to the south—give Mississippi a unique transportation advantage.

 Twenty-eight rail systems—including five Class 1 rail lines—serve Mississippi with 2,541 miles of track.
 The roadway system includes six interstate highways covering 698 miles and 14 federal highways, positioning Mississippi within a day’s drive of 55 percent of U.S. businesses and major population centers.